Mind the Income Gap: Bias Correction of Inequality Estimators in Small-Sized Samples: Bias Estimation

-Therefore, the variance estimator to be considered constitutes as an approximation relying on simplified assumptions.
-We assume Primary Sampling Units (PSU) are sampled with replacement, and secondly multi-stage sampling is reduced to a single stage process using the Ultimate Clusters technique \cite{kalton1979ultimate}.
-Moreover we take into account the hybrid nature of the probability scheme, blending a stratified design variance estimator for the SR strata with a finite population correction factor and a typical Ultimate Cluster approximation-based variance estimator for the multi-stage scheme in NSR strata, widely used in official statistics.
-See \cite{Osier2013} for Eurostat procedures.
-Therefore, considering without loss of generality a two-stage scheme, let $\hat{\mu}=\sum_{h}\sum_{d}\sum_{i} \tilde{w}_{hdi} y_{hdi}$ with $h$ stratum indicator, $d$ Primary Sampling Unit (PSU) indicator and $i$ Secondary Sampling Unit indicator (SSU), be a linear estimator for $\mu$, its standard error estimate is as follows: with $H_{SR}$ self-representative and $H_{NSR}$ non self-representative strata, $M_h$ number of resident households in strata $h$, $m_h$ number of sample households in strata $h$, $f_h=m_h/M_h$ finite population correction factor, $n_h$ number of PSUs in strata $h$.
-Consider $\bar{y}_{h} = \sum_{i=1}^{m_h} y_{hi}/ m_h$, $\hat{\mu}_{hd}= \sum_{i=1}^{m_d} \tilde{w}_{hdi}y_{hdi}$ with $i$ household label of stratum $h$ and PSU $d$, with a total of $m_i$ per PSU and $\bar{\mu}_{h}=\sum_{d=1}^{n_h}\hat{\mu}_{hd}/n_h$, lastly $n_h$ is the number of PSU in stratum $h$.
-If however $n_h = 1$ for some strata, the estimator (\ref{eurostat}) cannot be used.
+Therefore, the variance estimator to be considered constitutes an approximation that relies on simplified assumptions.
+Firstly, we assume that Primary Sampling Units (PSU) are sampled with replacement, and secondly, we reduce multi-stage sampling into a single-stage process by relying on the Ultimate Clusters technique \citep{kalton1979ultimate}.
+Moreover, we take into account the hybrid nature of the probability scheme, blending a variance estimator for stratified design associated with the SR strata, including a finite population correction factor, and a typical Ultimate Cluster variance estimator for multi-stage schemes associated with the NSR strata.
+The latter one is widely used in official statistics, see \citet{Osier2013} for Eurostat procedures.
+Without loss of generality, let us consider a two-stage scheme, where $\hat{\mu}=\sum_{h}\sum_{d}\sum_{i} w_{hdi} y_{hdi}/N$ is a linear estimator of $\mu$, with $h$ the stratum indicator, $d$ the Primary Sampling Unit (PSU) indicator and $i$ the secondary sampling unit (household) indicator.
+Its variance estimator is as follows: with $H_{SR}$ self-representative and $H_{NSR}$ non self-representative strata, $M_h$ the number of resident households in strata $h$, $m_h$ the number of sample households in strata $h$, $f_h=m_h/M_h$ a finite population correction factor, $n_h$ the number of PSUs in strata $h$.
+Consider, moreover, that $\bar{y}_{h} = \sum_{i=1}^{m_h} y_{hi}/ m_h$, $\hat{\mu}_{hd}= \sum_{i=1}^{m_d} w_{hdi}y_{hdi}/N$ with $i$ denoting the household label and $m_d$ the number of sample households in PSU $d$, lastly $\bar{\mu}_{h}=\sum_{d=1}^{n_h}\hat{\mu}_{hd}/n_h$, with $n_h$ being the number of PSU in stratum $h$.
+Obviously, if $n_h = 1$ for some strata, the estimator (\ref{eurostat}) cannot be used.
 A solution is to collapse strata to create “pseudo-strata” so that each pseudo-stratum has at least two PSUs.
-Common practice is to collapse a stratum with another one that is similar w.r.t. the target variables of the survey \cite{rust1987strategies}.
+Common practice is to collapse a stratum with another one that is similar with respect to some survey target variables \citep{rust1987strategies}.